QUIVIRR/Enhanced-Data-Sessions/manuscript.md

 References will be numbered when compiled.
 -->

 [^360]: This article does not elaborate on the strengths and weaknesses of using 360-degree video and spatial audio for qualitative video analysis.
 This is undertaken elsewhere [@mcilvenny2019; @mcilvenny2020].

 [^opendata]: The open scholarship movement encourages researchers to share open data and open notebooks/labs [@raffaghelli2019].
-Taking this perspective to understanding the data session as a methodological practice, it can be seen as an early example in the social sciences of more openness towards sharing data-in-progress and working up observations into analyses collaboratively within the constraints of ethical consent and anonymisation.
+Taking this perspective to understanding the data session as a methodological practice, it can be seen as an early example in the social sciences of more *openness* towards sharing data-in-progress and working up observations into analyses collaboratively within the constraints of ethical consent and anonymisation.
 Moreover, it has had significant methodological implications beyond simply being 'open'.

 [^datasessionURL]: [www.bigvideo.aau.dk/Enhanced+Data+Sessions/](https://www.bigvideo.aau.dk/Enhanced+Data+Sessions/)

 [^predatasession]: *Pre*-data sessions are also conducted locally.
 These are similar to data sessions, but the data holder presents recently collected raw data fragments which are unfiltered and/or have not been transcribed.
-This makes them ineligible for a full-blown focused data session.
+This sort of data is ineligible for inclusion in a full-blown, focused data session.
-The goal is to facilitate fresh perspectives on how to begin to pursue an analysis of the unstructured data that is shown in its raw form.
+The goal of a pre-data session is to facilitate fresh perspectives on how to begin to pursue an analysis of the unstructured data that is shown in its raw form.

 [^videoplayback]: The lack of interest in the video playback and screen technologies used in the recorded data sessions could be because there was no screen capture recording.
 For example, @tutt2011 [: 223] note that “time references cannot be accurately determined on this occasion due to the playback being operated (stopped and started, etc.) at the whim of the data session participants.”

 [^clan]: [dali.talkbank.org/clan](http://dali.talkbank.org/clan/)

 [^transana]: [www.transana.com](http://www.transana.com)

 [^RDS]: Remote data sessions (RDS) using online collaborative environments with video conferencing tools, such as *Skype*, *Zoom*, *Blackboard Connect*, *BigMarker*, *ClickMeeting*, etc. have become more common during the COVID-19 pandemic in 2020.
 Some guidance can be found at [conversationanalysis.org/remote-data-sessions-report/](https://www.conversationanalysis.org/remote-data-sessions-report/) and [rolsi.net/2018/04/23/guest-blog-doing-a-data-session-remotely/](https://rolsi.net/2018/04/23/guest-blog-doing-a-data-session-remotely/).

 [^OWL]: [www.owllabs.com/meeting-owl](http://www.owllabs.com/meeting-owl)